projectara/greybus-spec/source/device_class.rst

 Greybus Battery Total Capacity Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery total capacity operation allows the AP to determine the total capacity of the battery.
+The Greybus battery total capacity operation allows the AP Module to determine the total capacity of the battery.

 Greybus Battery Total Capacity Request